 Alternatively, you can make the decision to take charge of how you spend your time.
 And ensure that part of your daily life includes space for working on those big goals.
 That doesn’t mean you have to plan every moment of your day.
 Effective and nourishing routines simply act as a framework for your days – a structure upon which you can hang some of those serendipitous moments.

 If you were to choose only one routine, make it a bedtime routine.

 This allows you to close out the day with love, and prepare yourself for the coming one with grace.
 I can’t give you a formula, darling, but I can suggest three elements: preparing for the coming day (reviewing your calendar for meetings and appointments, choosing your clothes, staging brief case and keys by the door), self-care (brushing your teeth, washing your face, moisturizing your skin, taking your medication), and a brief moment of stilling your mind (prayer, meditation, gratitude journal writing, etc).

-This supports you as you move through the morning (and the rest of your day, actually) without having to over-think or strategize.
-This leaves your energy for creating and strategizing where it belongs: on your work!
+This supports you as you move through the morning (and the rest of your day, actually) without too much effort.
+And saves your brain power for more important things.
+Like work and creating something you enjoy working on.

-Simplistic sounding?
-Maybe.
-But darling, it works.
-You see, those seemingly small details can make the difference between a day that flows and feels like love and a day that feels like crappy chaos with a cherry of fear on top.
+I know this sounds like grade-level simplicity when you’re in the grad-school stage of life.
+But trust me, darling, it works.
+That’s because the seemingly small details can make the difference between a day that feels joyful and happy.
+Rather than a day that feels like crappy chaos with a cherry of fear on top.